How do I read the Microsoft 365 Security assessment results?

 - Confirming audit logs are forwarded to a SIEM or equivalent monitoring system.

-The control concerns a third-party product.
+2. The control concerns a third-party product

 Several baseline controls apply only if a non-Microsoft product is in use, for example, "if a third-party anti-phishing product is used instead of Microsoft Defender, verify it provides equivalent protection."
-The scanner cannot inspect external systems from inside Microsoft 365, so the check is marked manual for environments where a third-party product applies.
+The assessment cannot inspect external systems from inside Microsoft 365, so the check is marked as manual for environments where a third-party product applies.
 Examples:

 - A third-party anti-malware product for Exchange.